 I usually cut it in half and and then remove the peel with a knife.
 Scoop out the insides containing the seeds with a spoon.
 If you can eat seeds don’t compost them.
 Roasted butternut squash seeds make for a very delicious snack.
 Check out my recipe on how to make roasted pumpkin seeds.
 The same method applies to the seeds of a butternut squash.

 This rosemary garlic roasted butternut squash recipe is very simple.
-Once you cut the squash into small pieces, simply place on a baking sheet, drizzle with olive oil, minced garlic and fresh rosemary.
+Once you cut the squash into small pieces, simply place them on a baking sheet, drizzle with olive oil, minced garlic, fresh rosemary and season it.
 You will end up with a delicious side dish that is perfect for the holiday season.

 Now I would love to hear from you.
 Try the recipe and let me know what you think in the comment section below.
 Also don’t forget to connect with me on social media.